dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 tracksToAdd).build();
 requestAddTracks.get();
 ```
-**And that's it!** Now I have all of the tracks I want in a place I want with
+**And that's it!** Now I have all of the tracks I want, where I want with
 just a single run of this amazing-magic-stunning app.
 One more thing I did is to
 check if any of the tracks from Discover Weekly that I want to add to my playlist already exist
 in my collection.
-If yes - those tracks are not going to be added.
+If so, those tracks are not going to be added.
-This is to prevent duplication of songs on the playlist.
+This prevents duplicate items in the playlist.

 To wrap it up, I generated executable *.jar* package with `mvn clean install` and
 set an alias in my console for a quick access